Educating the next generation is highly rewarding, but it can also be stressful to raise funds to continue this legacy.

 Coming up with a stream of effective and creative college fundraising ideas can be a big challenge — especially if you try to do a different set of fundraisers every year.

-We’ve rounded up some of the fundraising ideas your college can use to bring in more donations.
+We’ve rounded up some of the fundraising ideas your college student organizations can use to bring in more donations.

 Your alumni are a powerful part of your college fundraising strategy.
 They’re living proof of your college’s success, after all!

 Building an emotional connection with your alumni is crucial for college fundraising.
 Encourage a few of your alumni to get involved in your donor communications.

 They can be the voice of some of your emails to donors or social media posts, for example.
 It acts as a strong form of social proof of why other alumni should support your campaign and offers a personal feel.

 Peer-to-peer fundraising can harness the enthusiasm and commitment of your alumni to reach out to new donors.

 Social media can also be useful in engaging alumni donors.
 Ask them to tag their roommates, for example.
 Piggybacking off their memories of college life can help forge a personal connection that boosts your fundraising efforts.

 Tapping into the competitiveness that many of your alumni will have felt in their college days is another smart move.
 Pit different class years or teams in a race to see who can donate more.